IT Security: What You Should Know

 Cyber attacks and insider threats have rapidly become more common, creative and dangerous.
-Many of these attacks are carried by threat actors who attempt to infiltrate the organizational network and gain access to sensitive data, which they can steal or damage.
+Many of these attacks are carried by threat actors who attempt to bypass an organizations information security and gain access to sensitive data, which they can steal or damage.
 For this reason, the Information Technology (IT) team is one of the most critical components in the Security Operations Center (SOC) of any organization.

 In this post: